-[10] The Complainant argued that the Respondent included some buildings while excluding others within the office vacancy study, incorrectly resulting in a lower vacancy rate than typical.

-[11] The Complainant restated vacancy reports for 'C', 'C-' and 'D' quality in to one report.
-The results indicate a 9.03% overall vacancy using the Respondents methodology (C1 p.
-70).

-[12] The Complainant argued that the Respondent has made errors by; the inclusion of owner / user buildings within its vacancy study.
-Removing the 'C' quality owner / user building - Police Headquarters, and adding in several other buildings; 1134 8 AV SW, Century Park Place, Education Centre Building, Joe Philips Building, and Sundog Place; results in a 15.07% vacancy rate (C1 p.
-70).

-[13] The Complainant argued in support of the 2.0% vacancy allowance for parking by indicating that nothing has changed in the market and 2.0% has always been given for the assessment.
+- [10] The Complainant argued that the Respondent included buildings within the vacancy study incorrectly resulting in a lower vacancy rate than actual. - The Complainant restated vacancy reports for 'C', 'C-' and 'D' quality in one report.
+The results indicate a 9.03% overall vacancy using the Respondents methodology (CARB 74675P-2014 C1 p.
+70). - [12] The Complainant argued that the Respondent has made errors by; the inclusion of owner / user buildings within its vacancy study.
+Removing the 'C' quality owner / user building Police Headquarters, and adding in several buildings; 1134 8 AV SW, Century Park Place, Education Centre Building, Joe Philips Building, and Sundog Place; results in a 15.07% vacancy rate (CARB 74675P-2014 C1 p.
+70). - [13] The Complainant argued in support of the 2.0% vacancy allowance for parking by indicating that nothing has changed in the market and 2.0% has always been given for the assessment.